 In the afternoon, we’ll begin cycling through the flat lands to Haarlem.
-Originally dating from the 1200s, the city is now the capital of Holland and the center of the tulip industry.
+Originally dating from the 1200s, the city is now the capital of the North Holland province and the center of the tulip industry.
 18 miles.

 DAY 3: After breakfast, we’ll get on our bicycles for a ride full of contrasts.
 We head out of town on a series of bike paths and quickly begin cycling through sand dunes.
 When we reach the beach, we turn left and ride along the North Sea.
 England is just 40 miles across the channel.

 Then we head inland again and find ourselves cutting through flower fields.
 With any luck, some of them will be aglow with bright blooms.
 We’ll end the trip in the city of Leiden, said to be home to the second oldest university in the world.
 Albert Einstein taught here.
 Rembrandt was born here.
+And the Pilgrims lived here for 11 years before heading to North America.
 If you get a chance, wander some of the street-lined canals to see how many of the poems painted on the walls you recognize.
 27 miles.

 We’ll stop in town where you can choose to wander the shops or to visit the Mauritshuis Museum, home to the famous Vermeer painting “Girl with the Pearl Earring.”
 We’ll end our ride in Delft, a city famous for its beautiful blue and white pottery.
 29 miles.